nss-day-cohort-16/d16-mastery-exercise-rich-browser-stevenwally/README.md

 ## Views

 You will need 3 views in this application.
+You must use Handebars to create templates for each view.
 Use jQuery to swap the views in and out of an entry point element in `index.html` when the user chooses to visit those sections of your app.
+Use Browserify to modularize and compile your JS.

 ### List all toys